YinJC/uk-tex-faq/FAQ-titlsty.md

----
-layout: page
-title: The style of document titles
+# The style of document titles
----

 The [`titling`](http://ctan.org/pkg/titling) package provides a number of facilities that permit manipulation of the appearance of a `\maketitle` command, the